-The capital city of Malaysia is Kuala Lumpur and like many capital cities you will notice distinct architecture, towering skyscrapers, and friendly locals.
+The capital city of Malaysia is Kuala Lumpur and like many capital cities, you will notice the distinct architecture, towering skyscrapers, and friendly locals.
 Explore the nightlife and local restaurants but when you are ready to leave the city for an outdoor exhibition don’t forget to visit the Batu Caves.
 400 million-year-old hills made of limestone with an over 100-year old temple inside is the jewel of the annual Hindu festival of Thaipusam.

 Let’s explore the best places to see when you visit Kuala Lumpur…

 The modern skyline of Kuala Lumpur is dominated by the 451m-tall Petronas Twin Towers, a pair of glass and steel clad skyscrapers with Islamic motifs.
 The towers also offer a public sky bridge and observation deck between the 41st and 42nd floors known as the double-decker with incredible views across the city.

 > RELATED ARTICLE: 7 BEAUTIFUL THINGS TO DO IN MALACCA

 Wander around Thean Hou Temple

 Thean Hou Temple is one of the largest Chinese temples in Southeast Asia constructed between 1981 and 1987 on a 1.67-acre land on top of Robson Heights.
 The colourful and detailed six-tiered Buddhist temple is dedicated to the Heavenly Mother, Thean Hou.
 It is a popular tourist attraction whilst offering a serene place of worship at the same time – it’s a must-see on a trip to KL!